back to the MAIN INDEX

 Yesterday evening I was peeing in the dark

-He made me bang my prick on the wall, on purpose,
+Suddenly, he made me bang my prick on the wall,

 I could hear that bloke 3 behind me saying